Energy-efficient predictive control for connected, automated driving under localization uncertainty: Problem Setup

 \subsection{Traffic Light Crossing Time Constraints}

 We impose traffic light crossing time constraints on the system \eqref{eq:system} to ensure that the vehicle crosses each traffic light within a predetermined time step.
 This time step is chosen to avoid disrupting traffic flow by the controlled vehicle.
-To find such a time step, we utilize a high-level green wave search module from \cite{highlevelgreenwave1} with one modification: the cost function is adjusted to be quadratic, penalizing a deviation between the actual traffic flow speed, which is available through V2I communication, and the average planned speed for each road segment. \begin{remark} According to \cite[Table 1]{sciarretta2015optimal}, reducing vehicle speed is correlated with lower energy consumption.
-Consequently, in the absence of constraints mandating adherence to traffic flow speed, the most energy-efficient approach for controlling the vehicle is to maintain a low speed.
-However, this practice can adversely affect traffic flow, which is deemed socially unacceptable.
-To mitigate this issue, we propose implementing traffic light crossing time constraints aimed at preventing the ego vehicle from disrupting traffic flow while minimizing its energy consumption. \end{remark}
+To find such a time step, we utilize a high-level green wave search module from \cite{highlevelgreenwave1} with one modification: the cost function is adjusted to be quadratic, penalizing a deviation between the traffic flow speed, which is available through V2I, and the average planned speed for each road segment. \begin{remark} According to \cite[Table 1]{sciarretta2015optimal}, reducing vehicle speed is correlated with lower energy consumption.
+Consequently, in the absence of constraints mandating adherence to traffic flow speed, the most energy-efficient approach is to maintain a low speed.
+However, this practice can adversely affect traffic flow, which is socially unacceptable.
+To mitigate this issue, we propose implementing traffic light crossing time constraints. \end{remark}

 Let $T_l$ denote the predetermined time step required to cross the $l$-th traffic light positioned at $s_{\mathrm{tl},l}$.
 The system (\ref{eq:system}) is subject to the following constraints:

 where $N_\mathrm{tl}$ denotes the number of traffic lights on the given route.
 Note that this constraint \eqref{eq:TL constraint} does not consider traffic light rules; therefore, we need the associated traffic light rule constraints described in the following section.